 Districts are encouraged to develop programs that meet the spirit of the standards included in the regulations while taking into account their own district needs and characteristics.
 The intention of this guidance is not to prescribe a specific course of action or program design, but to provide a resource to districts as they develop and refine their programs.

-Since the revisions of the guidelines, the Department annually collects data from districts on their induction programs, and produces a statewide report on induction in order to describe district programs, share best practices, and understand areas of challenge.
+Since the revisions of the guidelines, the Department annually collects data from districts on their induction programs and periodically produces a statewide report on induction in order to describe district programs, share best practices, and understand areas of challenge.
 Furthermore, the report shows a snapshot of the common characteristics of statewide mentoring and induction programs, and provides information, resources and solutions that can aid districts as they continue the work of improving their mentoring and induction programs.

 Specifically, the goals of the statewide annual report are to: